pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       options namespace
       -s, --sort                      Sort into alphabetical order by classname.
-      -i, --interactive               If set, INSTANCENAME argument must be a class and  user is provided with a list of instances of the  class from which the instance to delete is selected.
+      -i, --interactive               If set, INSTANCENAME argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
       -S, --summary                   Return only summary of objects (count).
       -h, --help                      Show this message and exit.